ExMechE/ExMechE.github.io/README.md

 ## Weekly Updates

+### Week 6
+Last week, I completed the implementation of the login page and home page of the application.
+I also put in a couple placeholder pages for "friends", "saved", and "profile".
+After doing some research, I realized that the steps for implementing google sign-on weren't too difficult so I ended up completing that part.
+For now, the UI is very unrefined, but that may be updated in a future sprint, time permitting.
+I put in pictures of my progress below.

+This week, I plan to integrate location services into my application.
+Depending on how that goes, I will start working on the restaurant recommender portion of the application.

+The main impediment I can think of is that currently, I am developing on a windows computer, which limits me to android and device development.
+Originally, I planned to develop for both iOS and android, but that would require a lot more resources.
+For now, I will change the scope to only android devices.
+If I find a friend willing to let me borrow an apple device, I can do some testing in the future.

+I got a lot done this week so right now I need to try to maintain the momentum as much as possible.

 ### Week 5
 Last week, I planned out most of the stories I expected to complete the first 2 sprints, including application layout and ideation.
 I also started work on designing the home page and login page of the application.